9 Epic Places to Go Kayaking in Hawaii (+ Top Tours!)

 You can check out the Kailua Bay islands through a guided or self-guided tour, which you can choose at checkout.
 On this tour, you will have a half-day to explore Popoia Island or the Mokulua Islands.

-Here, you will be able to go kayaking, snorkeling with the sea turtles at Lanikai Beach, and check out the bird sanctuaries.
+Here, you will be able to go kayaking, and snorkeling with the sea turtles at Lanikai Beach, and check out the bird sanctuaries.

 The tour also comes with a delicious lunch on the beach, and the group tour provides the necessary equipment, too.